ewilderj/ewilderj/README.md

 * [Keyoxide](https://keyoxide.org/10495B98E88EA70182A7CEBA0CE6525CF7825C28) -- this link asserts my identity, and will also let you send me PGP-encrypted email

 ### Some recent work

+* In 2025 I joined the staff of GitHub, where I am part of the Technical Program Management leadership.

 * Most recently at [Sysdig](https://sysdig.com/), I led open source ecosystem.
 As a company Sysdig contributes significantly to the [Falco](https://falco.org/) project, as well as maintaining other projects such as [sysdig](https://github.com/draios/sysdig) and [WireShark](https://www.wireshark.org/).
 Here's [why you might want to work with me](https://medium.com/@edd/why-work-with-me-84e7e8b43f15).